merv1n34k/fastx_toolkit/README.md

 mapping the sequences to the genome - manipulating the sequences to produce better mapping results.

-The FASTX-Toolkit tools perform some of these preprocessing tasks.
+The `fastx_toolkit` tools perform some of these preprocessing tasks.

 ## Available Tools